 Amazon Redshift Vs DynamoDB – Scaling

-DynamoDb offers two modes of operation for its customers.
+DynamoDb offers its customers two modes of operation.

-1. On-demand mode where the pricing will be based on the actual read and write requests.
+1. In the on-demand mode, the pricing will be based on the actual read and write requests.
 In on-demand mode, Scaling happens seamlessly with DynamoDb automatically ramping resources up and down.

-2. Provisioned capacity mode where the customers can specify a specific capacity request rate according to their utilization.
-Autoscaling works in this mode as well but within the minimum and maximum range specified by the administrator.
+2. A provisioned capacity mode is where the customers can specify a specific capacity request rate according to their utilization.
+Autoscaling works in this mode as well, but within the minimum and maximum range specified by the administrator.

 For Redshift, scaling can be done by either upgrading the nodes, adding more nodes or both.
 Redshift’s elastic resize feature can accomplish this in a matter of minutes.
-Redshift also has a concurrency scaling feature, which if enabled can automatically scale the resources as per the need up to a maximum cluster size limit specified by the user.
+Redshift also has a concurrency scaling feature, which, if enabled, can automatically scale the resources as needed up to a maximum cluster size limit specified by the user.

 Amazon Redshift Vs DynamoDB – Storage capacity